 In regards to social media channels, none are mentioned on any of the site’s pages, although we suspect that the brand has some form of social media presence.
 However, as it’s not clearly advertised, we can’t comment with any real certainty on the matter.

-At the beginning of this review, we held out much hope for Loot Casino, but as we’ve progressed, we’ve found that the brand is too much like every other Jumpman Gaming casino available.
+At the beginning of Loot Casino review, we held out much hope, but as we’ve progressed, we’ve found that the brand is too much like every other Jumpman Gaming casino available.
 If you like the familiarity of design, features, etc, then Loot Casino will be an ideal label for you, but if you prefer innovation and uniqueness over everything else, you’re best looking elsewhere.